Archive

 Using "L" bar works great for hanging file folders.

-Here are two of the easiest ways to make a cabinet file drawer rails for hanging folders.
+Here are two of the easiest ways to make a cabinet file drawer system for hanging folders.
 One is by using “L” bar aluminum or U-channel and the other is by purchasing a ready- made rack to use as the support.
 If you’re fabricating your office cabinetry from scratch, please refer to our article explaining how to figure drawer sizes.
 If you already have existing office cabinetry and they did not come equipped with the necessary parts that you need, one of these two methods may be just what you’re looking for.
 Many of the custom cabinet manufacturing companies use the L-bar or U-channel method because it is an economical way to manufacture a quality product that supports a lot of weight.
 If you’re looking for a quick set up for hanging your Pendaflex folders, it will be faster read article Making a Cabinet File Drawer

 Categories: Working With Drawers